Career Definition of a Buy Side Analyst

 Career Outlook and Salary

 Buy side analysts are grouped with financial analysts by the U.S. Bureau of Labor Statistics (BLS).
-While the BLS expects an average job growth rate of 7% for all occupations from 2016 to 2026, it projects that the job growth rate will be higher for financial analysts.
+While the BLS expects an average job growth rate of 5% for all occupations from 2018 to 2028, it projects that the job growth rate will be the same for financial analysts.
 The BLS expects job increases of 11% in this career field.
-As of 2016, the BLS reported that financial analysts earned a median income of $81,760 per year.
+As of 2019, the BLS reported that financial analysts earned a median income of $85,660 per year.

 If a career as a buy side analyst sounds appealing, there are a number of other careers in the financial sector that may also be worth exploring.
 The links listed here lead to information about the work that investment bankers, financial advisors and financial service representatives do.